-Balangao is a member of the Philippine branch of Malayo-Polynesian languages.
+Balangao is a member of the Northern Luzon branch of Malayo-Polynesian language family.
 It is spoken in Mountain Province and Tanudan Province in Luzon in the Philippines.
 In the year 2000 there were about 21,000 speakers of Balangao.

 When a glottal stop appears at the end of a syllable, it is written with a grave accent over the preceeding vowel, e.g. hamchà (vegetables).
 If the glottal stop follows a é, it is written ê.

 Ad namennamenghan ano, wada hen ihay mad-an way bummabléy ad Losoob.
 Hiyatoy mad-an, adi masséy hen labi ya hen ag-agaw, ta adina ano ilan hen matéyan hen anàna, te duwada hen anàna way pahig lalae, te enekkatda yag natèy ah amada.